rangareddy/spark_hive_hwc_integration/LLAP_Setup.md

 # Apache Hive LLAP Setup

 ### 1. Enable YARN preemption
-We must enable and configure YARN preemption, which directs the **Capacity Scheduler** to position a Hive LLAP queue as the top-priority workload to run among cluster node resources.

 1. In Ambari, select **Services** > **YARN** > **Configs** tab > **Settings** subtab
 2. In **YARN Features**, set **Pre-emption** to **Enabled** (the default).